ssuzuki323/bar-chart/README.md

 # HW3: Implement a Bar Chart
 We are going to start with a gentle introduction to the fine art of bar chart construction.
-After going through the steps with a simple data set of cereals, you are then going to apply the same steps to a new and somewhat more complex data set.
-However, the overall process is the same for both data sets.
+After going through the steps with a simple dataset of cereals, you are then going to apply the same steps to a new and somewhat more complex dataset.
+However, the overall process is the same for both datasets.

 ## Initial setup:
 First, you need to get a local HTTP Server running on your machine.
 As we discussed in class, this will allow you to develop and test web programming assignments locally that require access to a data file on your system.
 The easiest option is through Python: